kunalspathak/Antigen/README.md

 ## Are there any other fuzzers?

 There are lot of fuzzers to test compilers.
 One of them is [Fuzzlyn](https://github.com/jakobbotsch/Fuzzlyn) developed by [Jakob Botsch Nielsen](https://jakobbotsch.com/).

+## Credits

+The design idea of running an execution server that speed up the runtime of Antigen tests was adopted from [Fuzzlyn](https://github.com/jakobbotsch/Fuzzlyn) developed by [Jakob Botsch Nielsen](https://jakobbotsch.com/).